 In the digital era, users generate more information globally than ever before.
 Among those petabytes, every organization holds some data types that need safeguarding, whether personnel information, a customer database, a price list, intellectual property, or something else.

 Strategically minded organizations increasingly use data classification (also known as protective markings, sensitivity labels, and security classification marking) solutions to improve how their teams and systems identify, track, store, retrieve, share, and control sensitive information.
 Cost-effective and straightforward to deploy, use, and maintain, data classification solutions are proven to reduce the risk of information loss or mismanagement and meet compliance requirements.

 Our team has over 15 years of experience working with data classification solutions globally.
 This article shares 11 of the most common mistakes we see that derail data classification programs.

 1. Too many/few classifications

-Classifications or protective markings should reflect the sensitivity of your information and the likely consequences for your organization, should it fall into the wrong hands.
-The markings should also make sense and be easily understood for new hires or temporary staff, so the entire team will use them accurately and consistently.
+Data classifications must reflect the sensitivity of an information file type and the likely consequences for your organization, should it fall into the wrong hands.
+The markings must make sense to all employees, including new hires and temporary staff, to help ensure accurate, consistent usage.